Ways to make CEOs HR savvy

 Dear member,

 Well, the contradiction between the heading of the post and the first sentence itself explains why HR does not get to the right place.
 By assigning blame to the CEOs, can HR absolve themselves?
-The CEOs are not HR savvy as much as the HR is not business savvy!
-At least half of the blame or even more of it goes to HR.
+The CEOs are not HR savvy as much as HR is not business savvy!
+At least half of the blame or even more goes to HR.
 Acceptance of this fact requires an introspective attitude.

-Why does HR not get the right place?
 This forum gives the reply to this question.
 The quality of the posts reflects the quality of HR.
-Notwithstanding their egregious posts, they still have a place in the organisation.
+Notwithstanding their egregious posts, they still have a place in the organization.
 Is it not an achievement in itself?
 Whether it is right or not does not matter.

 To get to the right place, one needs to be assertive.
-The assertiveness amongst HR professionals is missing.
+The assertiveness among HR professionals is missing.
 Take the example of your post.
 You wish to initiate a discussion on an important topic but wish to remain anonymous!
 Why do you wish to withhold your identity?
 HRs do not get the right place because of this self-effacing attitude.
 Leadership demands leading from the front and not playing safe by remaining invisible!

 To prove one's worth, one needs to be original and authentic.
 But many HRs are pure copycats!
-"Copy and paste" may give visibility on the public forums or social media but it is not sufficient to get noticed by the top management.
+"Copy and paste" may give visibility on public forums or social media, but it is not sufficient to get noticed by the top management.
 This forum has abundant examples of how HR professionals are good at writing replies that are copied from AI websites!

 If HR were to get the right place, then they must understand the business.
 To understand the business, they need to know the costs and ratios associated with their business.
 They should be able to quantify the impact of human resources on the business.
 Additionally, they must have good communication skills.
 They should be good in oral and written communication.